vipul2802/o365hq.com/content/services/OneDrive for Business - Personal Document Migration.md

 ### Prerequisites

-1. You must have an Office 365 tenant with OneDrive for Business, SharePoint Online, or Teams licenses
+1. You must have a Microsoft 365 tenant with OneDrive for Business, SharePoint Online, or Teams licenses
 2. You must have admin access to your source and destination systems